Managing the Arthritic TMJ

 MUSCLE TREATMENT APPLIANCES

 After the inflammation is fully resolved, the damaged TMJ will no longer need mechanical protection, and treatment can focus on the jaw and neck muscles, which work together in the head posture mechanism.
 If the jaw muscles were held tightly for a long time to protect an inflamed TMJ, they can undergo an anatomical tightening called contracture, which requires forceful stretching.
 If they avoided using chewing forces for a long time to protect an inflamed TMJ, they can undergo atrophy, which requires exercise.
+Muscles produce most of the symptoms, and they may need rehabilitation.

 FACIAL GROWTH APPLIANCES